People

 2009-2013: MSci Pharmacology - University of Bristol

-My PhD project is on the bi-directional communication between neurons, immune and stromal cells in rheumatoid arthritis.
+My PhD project is on the role of the sympathetic nervous system in influencing inflammation and pain in rheumatoid arthritis.
 For this, I am co-supervised by Prof Leonie Taams.

 Academic Background